wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 A database consists of a set of named data items.
 Each data item has a value.
 The values of data items at any one time comprise the *state* of the database.

+In practice, a data item could be a word of main memory, a page of disk, a record of a file, or a field of a record.